subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 ## Notes and References

-1. {: #fn:sn-contested} See [*Contested Ground*](/global-energy-markets/) for the foundational framework.
+[^1]: See [*Contested Ground*](/global-energy-markets/) for the foundational framework.
 This essay is a direct continuation and assumes familiarity with the shadow fleet, the renewable tide, and the demand profiles analysed there.

-2. {: #fn:sn-eia-hormuz} EIA, 'The Strait of Hormuz remains critical oil chokepoint,' *Today in Energy*, June 2025.
+[^2]: EIA, 'The Strait of Hormuz remains critical oil chokepoint,' *Today in Energy*, June 2025.
 Oil flow through the strait averaged 20 million b/d in 2024.

-3. {: #fn:sn-vortexa} EIA analysis based on Vortexa tanker tracking, Q1 2025.
+[^3]: EIA analysis based on Vortexa tanker tracking, Q1 2025.
 Saudi Arabia alone contributes 37.2% of total Hormuz crude flows.

-4. {: #fn:sn-kpler-flows} Kpler estimates 13 million b/d of crude passed through in 2025, representing 31% of all seaborne crude flows.
+[^4]: Kpler estimates 13 million b/d of crude passed through in 2025, representing 31% of all seaborne crude flows.
 The wider EIA figure of 20 million b/d includes petroleum products and condensate.

-5. {: #fn:sn-raslaffan} Ras Laffan Industrial City is the single largest LNG production complex in the world.
+[^5]: Ras Laffan Industrial City is the single largest LNG production complex in the world.
 QatarEnergy's Asian clients represent 82% of its customer base.

-6. {: #fn:sn-eia-dest} EIA / Vortexa tanker tracking.
+[^6]: EIA / Vortexa tanker tracking.
 China receives 37.7% of all Hormuz crude, India 14.7%, South Korea 12.0%, Japan 10.9%.
 The United States receives just 2.5%.

-7. {: #fn:sn-wiki-conflict} Wikipedia, '2026 Israeli–United States strikes on Iran.'
+[^7]: Wikipedia, '2026 Israeli–United States strikes on Iran.'
 The strikes followed the failure of indirect nuclear negotiations mediated by Oman and a second round in Geneva.
 Iran had signalled potential Hormuz disruptions in the weeks prior, including a temporary partial closure in mid-February as a warning.

-8. {: #fn:sn-alj-retaliation} Al Jazeera, 'Multiple Arab states that host US assets targeted in Iran retaliation,' 28 February 2026.
+[^8]: Al Jazeera, 'Multiple Arab states that host US assets targeted in Iran retaliation,' 28 February 2026.
 Oman was the only GCC state not struck — consistent with its role as diplomatic intermediary.

-9. {: #fn:sn-alj-hormuz} Al Jazeera, 'Shutdown of Hormuz Strait raises fears of soaring oil prices,' 3 March 2026.
+[^9]: Al Jazeera, 'Shutdown of Hormuz Strait raises fears of soaring oil prices,' 3 March 2026.
 As Cormac McGarry of Control Risks noted: 'Every ship in the area would have heard that… and it was enough for most ships to pause.'

-10. {: #fn:sn-wiki-hormuz} Wikipedia, '2026 Strait of Hormuz crisis.'
+[^10]: Wikipedia, '2026 Strait of Hormuz crisis.'
 Late on February 28, outgoing traffic was heavy while ingoing traffic was light.
 By early March 2, no tankers in the strait were broadcasting AIS signals.

-11. {: #fn:sn-lloyds} As Lloyd's List put it: 'The Strait is closed — not by Iran, but by shipping itself.'
+[^11]: As Lloyd's List put it: 'The Strait is closed — not by Iran, but by shipping itself.'
 Cited in multiple analyses of the 2026 Hormuz crisis.

-12. {: #fn:sn-mef} Middle East Forum, 'Iran's War on Gulf State Energy Infrastructure Reverberates Beyond Oil and Gas,' 3 March 2026.
+[^12]: Middle East Forum, 'Iran's War on Gulf State Energy Infrastructure Reverberates Beyond Oil and Gas,' 3 March 2026.
 Amena Bakr of Kpler described the strikes on energy installations as 'a turning point' that 'opens a new chapter where you're exposing the entire system, the entire oil facilities in the Gulf to these kinds of attacks.'

-13. {: #fn:sn-qatar-lng} Reuters / CNBC, 2 March 2026.
+[^13]: Reuters / CNBC, 2 March 2026.
 Qatar declared force majeure on LNG shipments following the production halt.
 Two drones launched from Iran struck facilities at Ras Laffan Industrial City and Mesaieed Industrial City.

-14. {: #fn:sn-tanker} CNBC, 'Oil supertanker rates hit all-time high as insurers drop war risk protection in the Middle East,' 3 March 2026.
+[^14]: CNBC, 'Oil supertanker rates hit all-time high as insurers drop war risk protection in the Middle East,' 3 March 2026.

-15. {: #fn:sn-asia-share} Visual Capitalist, 'Charted: Oil Trade Through the Strait of Hormuz by Country,' 3 March 2026, based on EIA / Vortexa data.
+[^15]: Visual Capitalist, 'Charted: Oil Trade Through the Strait of Hormuz by Country,' 3 March 2026, based on EIA / Vortexa data.

-16. {: #fn:sn-japan-korea} CNBC, 'Strait of Hormuz closure: which countries will be hit the most,' 3 March 2026, citing Nomura and UBP analysis.
+[^16]: CNBC, 'Strait of Hormuz closure: which countries will be hit the most,' 3 March 2026, citing Nomura and UBP analysis.

-17. {: #fn:sn-india-ubp} CNBC, citing UBP analysis.
+[^17]: CNBC, citing UBP analysis.
 India's exposure is unique in combining high oil import dependence with substantial Brent-indexed LNG contracts, creating correlated risk across energy categories.

-18. {: #fn:sn-china-buffer} Kpler analysis cited in The National (UAE), 2 March 2026: 'China is relatively well-positioned due to large stockpiles accumulated last year through aggressive buying of discounted Russian and Iranian barrels.'
+[^18]: Kpler analysis cited in The National (UAE), 2 March 2026: 'China is relatively well-positioned due to large stockpiles accumulated last year through aggressive buying of discounted Russian and Iranian barrels.'

-19. {: #fn:sn-thailand} CNBC, citing Nomura framework.
+[^19]: CNBC, citing Nomura framework.
 Thailand's external hit is 'large and immediate' — the biggest net oil imports in Asia relative to GDP.

-20. {: #fn:sn-iea-petrochem} IEA, *The Future of Petrochemicals*.
+[^20]: IEA, *The Future of Petrochemicals*.
 Petrochemical feedstock accounts for approximately 12% of global oil demand, a share expected to increase.
 Synthetic nitrogen fertilisers — derived from natural gas via ammonia — underpin roughly half the world's food production.

-21. {: #fn:sn-sabic} SABIC was founded in 1976 to capitalise on associated gas that was being flared during oil production.
+[^21]: SABIC was founded in 1976 to capitalise on associated gas that was being flared during oil production.
 By 2018 it was the fourth-largest chemical company worldwide.
 Aramco's 70% acquisition created a vertically integrated crude-to-chemicals entity.

-22. {: #fn:sn-food-oil} World Ports Organisation / World Economic Forum, citing World Bank data.
+[^22]: World Ports Organisation / World Economic Forum, citing World Bank data.
 The transmission channels are multiple: diesel for freight, natural gas for ammonia-based fertiliser, petrochemical packaging, and agrochemicals.

-23. {: #fn:sn-europe-gas} Al Jazeera, 'Gas prices soar as QatarEnergy halts LNG production after Iran attacks,' 2 March 2026.
+[^23]: Al Jazeera, 'Gas prices soar as QatarEnergy halts LNG production after Iran attacks,' 2 March 2026.
 Dutch TTF benchmark rose more than 25%.

-24. {: #fn:sn-fao} Visual Capitalist, 'Mapped: Where Food Inflation Will Hit Hardest in 2026,' based on FAO projections across 160 countries.
+[^24]: Visual Capitalist, 'Mapped: Where Food Inflation Will Hit Hardest in 2026,' based on FAO projections across 160 countries.
 Iran itself tops the list at 55.9% projected food inflation — projections made before the conflict.

-25. {: #fn:sn-food-insecurity} World Bank / WFP, cited by World Ports Organisation.
+[^25]: World Bank / WFP, cited by World Ports Organisation.
 High fuel and food prices have been empirically correlated with mass protests, political violence, and government instability across developing economies.

-26. {: #fn:sn-latam} Aydın and Esen (2022), 'The effects of the oil price and temperature on food inflation in Latin America,' *Humanities and Social Sciences Communications*.
+[^26]: Aydın and Esen (2022), 'The effects of the oil price and temperature on food inflation in Latin America,' *Humanities and Social Sciences Communications*.

-27. {: #fn:sn-opec} Al Jazeera, 'Oil prices rise sharply after US, Israeli attacks on Iran,' 2 March 2026.
+[^27]: Al Jazeera, 'Oil prices rise sharply after US, Israeli attacks on Iran,' 2 March 2026.
 The OPEC+ decision was taken in a meeting planned before the war began.
 The countries boosting output are Saudi Arabia, Russia, Iraq, the UAE, Kuwait, Kazakhstan, Algeria, and Oman.

-28. {: #fn:sn-oversupply} Kpler data cited in The National (UAE).
+[^28]: Kpler data cited in The National (UAE).
 'That buffer could evaporate quickly if refining or upstream capacity is taken offline by prolonged Iranian attacks.'

-29. {: #fn:sn-oxford} Oxford Economics / Alpine Macro, 'The 2026 Iran War: An Initial Take and Implications,' 3 March 2026.
+[^29]: Oxford Economics / Alpine Macro, 'The 2026 Iran War: An Initial Take and Implications,' 3 March 2026.

-30. {: #fn:sn-regime-change} In his March 1 video statement, President Trump said the purpose of the strikes was 'effectively regime change,' urging IRGC members to 'lay down your weapons and have complete immunity, or in the alternative, face certain death.'
+[^30]: In his March 1 video statement, President Trump said the purpose of the strikes was 'effectively regime change,' urging IRGC members to 'lay down your weapons and have complete immunity, or in the alternative, face certain death.'

-31. {: #fn:sn-cap-econ} Al Jazeera, citing Hamad Hussain of Capital Economics, 1 March 2026.
+[^31]: Al Jazeera, citing Hamad Hussain of Capital Economics, 1 March 2026.
 'If crude oil prices were to rise to $100 per barrel and remain at those levels for a while, that could add 0.6–0.7 percent to global inflation.'

-32. {: #fn:sn-tmx} See *Contested Ground* Part A for the TMX routing analysis.
+[^32]: See *Contested Ground* Part A for the TMX routing analysis.
 The pipeline explicitly creates a routing advantage for Canadian crude into Asian markets — an advantage that becomes more pronounced when Gulf-to-Asia routes are disrupted.

 ---